Without the right tools, trying to identify and cater to the right customers is like trying to find the hay in the needle stack.

 1. Compare match rates.

-However, with match rate, you always want to ensure that you're not compromising accuracy for number of results.
+However, with match rate, you always want to ensure that you're not compromising accuracy for the number of results.
 High match rate accuracy is essential; you don't want tons of data if it's actually inaccurate in predicting the size or demographics of your audience.
 So, make sure you choose a vendor who can promise both accurate and high match rates.

 2. Check if the identity graph works in real-time speed.